layer5io/layer5/collections/_news/2020-05-28-layer5-hashicorp-launch-service-mesh-partnership.md

 <a href="/assets/images/news/2020-05-28-layer5-hashicorp-launch-service-mesh-partnership/layer5-image-hub-on-hashicorp-consul.png" alt="Layer5 Image Hub using WebAssembly on HashiCorp Consul"><img src="/assets/images/news/2020-05-28-layer5-hashicorp-launch-service-mesh-partnership/layer5-image-hub-on-hashicorp-consul.png" alt="Layer5 Image Hub using WebAssembly on HashiCorp Consul" width="100%" />

 _In this demonstration, Meshery takes advantage of Consul’s use of Envoy.
-Envoy recently incorporated support for WebAssembly._
+Envoy support for WebAssembly is impending._

 ### WebAssembly’s near-native performance